DBProductions/gaecdn/README.md

 # gaecdn

 Use the Google App Engine as small CDN host for your static files like images, styles and scripts.
-The configuration have following folder structure as example.
+This example have following folder structure.

     /assets
         /css